 When I started with KARN in 1993, it had long established itself as an influential and well-respected station, which at that time was still locally owned by Ted Snider.
-It also had a large staff of reporters who were often hustling from one story to the next.
-It was my first news station and proved to be a great training ground at a time when Arkansas was under a national media spotlight with investigations of President Clinton’s former business dealings in the state when he was governor.
+It had a large staff of reporters who were often hustling from one story to the next out in the field.
+It was my first news station and proved to be a great training ground at a time when Arkansas was under a national media spotlight with investigations of President Bill Clinton’s former business dealings in the state when he was governor.

 I had just ended a five month internship at the C-SPAN cable network in Washington, which solidified my desire to work in news.
 Up until then my news experience had been limited to putting together short newscasts for music stations using wire copy and re-writing stories from newspapers.

-I owe a great deal of gratitude to Ron Breeding, who was News Director at the time and said he saw enough potential to give me a part-time position anchoring Saturday afternoons and all day Sunday on the station and state network.
-It helped that two of my previous stations, KBBA and KDXY, had been ARN affiliates, so I knew what it was like to be on the other end of the satellite putting the newscasts on the air.
+I owe a great deal of gratitude to Ron Breeding, who was news director at the time and said he saw enough potential to give me a part-time position anchoring Saturday afternoons and all day on Sundays for the station and state network.
+It helped that two of my previous stations, KBBA and KDXY, had been ARN affiliates, so I knew what it was like to be on the other end of the satellite putting newscasts on the air.
 At that time I would anchor three newscasts an hour, two on the Arkansas Radio Network and one at the bottom of the hour on KARN.
 For the most part I was alone in the newsroom on weekends, so if any kind of news was developing, I’d have to follow it as best I could over the phone or sometimes got help from ARN affiliates.